Kholm, Afghanistan: History and background

-During the first decades of the twentieth century Tashqurghan gradually lost its position as the emporium of northern Afghanistan.
+During the first decades of the 20th century Kholm gradually lost its position as the emporium of northern Afghanistan.
 Mazar-e Sharif and Kunduz, better positioned for crossing the Amu Darya river, took over and the caravan traffic stopped.
-Although Tashqurghan had lost its importance as a centre for international trade, local craftsmen and refugees from Soviet Central Asia, (most of them being craftsmen as well) reinforced the position of Tashqurghan as a centre for the production of a variety of objects for daily use throughout the country.
+Although Kholm had lost its importance as a centre for international trade, local craftsmen and refugees from Soviet Central Asia, (most of them being craftsmen as well) reinforced the position of Kholm as a centre for the production of a variety of objects for daily use throughout the country.
 In the 1960s the asphalted road between Kabul and Mazar-e Sharif was completed.
 The 350 kilometres between the two cities could now be covered in 8–9 hours (instead of the previous two weeks travel).
-The number of foreign and domestic tourists visiting Tashqurghan increased considerably.
+The number of foreign and domestic tourists visiting Kholm increased considerably.
 Apart from larger numbers of individual visitors, organized tours started arriving.
-A large number of antiques shops were opened for the visitors.
+A large number of antique shops were opened for visitors.

-During the 1970s Tashqurghan was declared a 'town of art-historical significance' by UNESCO, while the Tim, the centre of the ancient bazaar, was declared a national monument by the Afghan government.
+During the 1970s Kholm was declared a 'town of art-historical significance' by UNESCO, while the Tim, the centre of the ancient bazaar, was declared a national monument by the Afghan government.

+On June 11, 1987, an Antonov An-26 (YA-BAL) of Bakhtar Afghan Airlines was shot down near Khost on a passenger flight from Kandahar to Kabul, killing all 53 onboard.
+Rebels who shot down the flight had mistaken it for a military Ilyushin 14.
+The crash was, at the time, Afghanistan's deadliest.

+On November 2, 2025, a magnitude 6.3 earthquake struck 22 km WSW of Khulm, near the city of Mazar-i-Sharif, killing at least 20 people.

 Jahan Nama Palace

-Located on the southern outskirts of Kholm close to the Ring Road highway, the Bagh-e Jahan Nama (BJN) Palace was originally built in the 1890–1892 by Amir Abdur Rahman Khan.
+Located on the southern outskirts of Kholm close to the Ring Road highway, the Bagh-e Jahan Nama (BJN) Palace was originally built in 1890–1892 by Amir Abdur Rahman Khan.
 It was restored and renovated in 1974–1976 during the presidency of Mohammed Daoud Khan.
 The plan was to turn the palace into a museum, but, an earthquake in 1976, resulting in serious damages, prevented this idea from being implemented.
 In the following periods of conflict and civil war, a lot of damage and neglect was done to both the palace and the palace garden, and the palace was used for military purposes.
 In 2007 the original plans for a museum could be picked up and the Bagh-e Jehan Nama Palace community heritage programme started.
 Heritage activities a Culture and Development Policy Programme of the Netherlands choose to renovate and restore the place complex.
-The project provides direct economical input for local craftsman.
+The project provides direct economical input for local craftspeople.
 All the material needed for the construction work comes from the region surrounding Kholm, the communities are involved in every step of the development of the palace.
 Renovation was completed in 2013.